shiftan/simple_sagemaker/README.md

 # A fully featured advanced example
 And now to a real advanced and fully featured version, yet simple to implement.
-In order to examplify most of the possible features, the following files are used in [CLI Example 6_1](https://github.com/shiftan/simple_sagemaker/tree/master/examples/readme_examples/example6):
+In order to exemplify most of the possible features, the following files are used in [CLI Example 6_1](https://github.com/shiftan/simple_sagemaker/tree/master/examples/readme_examples/example6):
 ```
 .
 |-- Dockerfile